MAGALA-RICHARD/apsimNGpy/apsimNGpy/raw_docs/doc/source/api.rst

        Optional transformation or expression applied prior to evaluation.
        May be a callable, a string expression, or ``None``.
        Default is ``None``.
+   verbose: bool
+      If ``True``, prints all results on for each metric on the console

    Returns
    -------